What "Underfunded" means

 Why it happens

-- You’re starting with (or intentionally carrying) credit card debt.
+- You’re starting with (or intentionally carrying) pre-existing credit card debt.

 How to fix it (recommended order)

-- Move money from another category to cover the overspent amount.
+- Move money from another category to the Credit Card Payment category to cover the shortfall.

-- Assign more money if you have new income available.
+- Assign more money directly to the Credit Card Payment category if you have new income available.

 What happens if you don’t fix it

-If you leave Unfunded spending unresolved, it becomes credit card debt you’ll need to pay off later.
-The point of the badge is to make that debt visible so you can choose how to handle it.
+If you leave an underfunded card unresolved, the gap represents credit card debt you’ll need to pay off later.
+The indicator makes that debt visible so you can choose how to handle it.

 How it affects your payment category